 When a website is hit by an algorithmic penalty, both the Visibility and discoverability within the SERPs (Search Engine Result Pages) of the affected domain will take an immediate and serious hit.
 A continuous and persistent negative trend within the SISTRIX Visibility Index will often come about as a consequence.

-Once you have cleaned up your website according to the filter criteria and are compliant with the Google Webmaster Guidelines the chances of escaping the algorithmic penalty are quite good.
+Once you have made your website compliant with the Google Webmaster Guidelines the chances of escaping the algorithmic penalty are increased

 This domain punished by the Panda Filter had to work on cleaning up for two years before they were able to escape the algorithmic penalty.
 During this time, Google launched multiple data refreshes for the filter, but the penalty was not lifted automatically until the 26th iteration.